GrahameChisholm/ShopifyAPI---SQLite/README.md

       url = f"https://{store_name}.myshopify.com/admin/api/{api_version}/orders.json?status=any&created_at_min={start_date}"

 The above example changes the start date to 2 days ago.
-Once you ran the initial program to get YTD sales, you could set up a task scheduler to run this amended code daily to improve performance and automate uploads.
+Once you've run the initial program to get YTD sales, you could set up a task scheduler to run this amended code daily to improve performance and automate uploads.

 You can also amend the data you wish to load into the database by printing out the JSON data and amending the for loop with the desired data.